 - 4.1 Expenses for playdown, first round and quarter-final games will be borne by the participating teams.
-The host team will pay game expenses including officials, and shall provide the Site Director who should be someone other than the coach. - 4.2 Schools will bear all traveling expenses.
+The host team will pay game expenses including officials and shall provide the site director who should be someone other than the coach. - 4.2 Schools will bear all traveling expenses.

-- 4.3 Host schools may charge admission fees during any qualifying, first round or quarter-final round game.
+- 4.3 Host schools may charge admission fees during any playdown, first or quarter-final round games.
 If an admission is charged, the host school should notify the principal and athletic director of the visiting school in advance.
 The monies collected may be used by the host school to defray game expenses.
-Any monies collected will not be sent to the CIAC. - 4.4 The CIAC will pay all game expenses directly associated with the staging of the State Semi-finals and State Final tournament games. - 4.5 Charges for admission for tournament games: (\Subject to change)
+Any monies collected will not be sent to the CIAC. - 4.4 The CIAC girls lacrosse committee will pay all expenses directly associated with the staging of the semi-final and final tournament games. - 4.5 Charges for admission to the semi-final and final games will be: (Subject to change)

-\$5.00 - Senior citizens (age 65 and older)

-\$5.00 - Students (grades 1-12)
+\$5.00 - Senior Citizens (age 65 and older) / Students (grades 1-12)